Natural Ways to Remove Arterial Plaque

 - Use a bike to go to work

 - Play your favorite sports

 To keep motivated, look for an exercise companion or be part of an exercise group.
 And keep in mind, almost every physical activity is useful.
-Even using the stairs instead of the elevator or performing a number of sit-ups while watching movies on TV can create a positive improvement.
+Even using the stairs instead of the elevator or performing some sit-ups while watching movies on TV can create an improvement.

 Lose That Extra Weight

 Having extra weight even only a few can cause artery plaque.
 Burning just 5 to 10 percent of your body fat can substantially help cut down cholesterol levels.

 Begin by making an honest, comprehensive look at your diet and daily activities.
 Think about your weight loss problems and your method of choice to have a favorable result.